La Perouse Mission Church

-The La Perouse Mission Church is a heritage-listed former church building and now vacant building and unused church located at 46 Adina Avenue, La Perouse, City of Randwick, New South Wales, Australia.
+The La Perouse Mission Church is a heritage-listed former church building and now vacant building and unused church located at 46 Adina Avenue, La Perouse, New South Wales, Australia.
 It was built from 1894 to 1930.
 It is also known as Colebrook Memorial Aboriginal Evangelical Church.
 The property is owned by La Perouse Local Aboriginal Land Council.
 It was added to the New South Wales State Heritage Register on 15 March 2013.

 History

 La Perouse is situated 14 km south of the Sydney central business district on the northern headland of Botany Bay.
 Named for a French navigator who stayed in the area for six weeks in 1788, La Perouse is the only Sydney suburb where Aboriginal people have held on to their territory from settlement until the present day.
 Its history is a story of the survival of the Aboriginal culture in the face of European invasion.
 It is also the story of a suburb where Aboriginal people and Europeans from a wide variety of backgrounds co-existed and established relationships on their own terms in the mid 20th century outside the prevailing government programs of separation and assimilation.